gbrdead/silo/java/README.md

 Some remarks:
 - The Java measurements are in general less stable than with C++ or Rust, probably because of the non-deterministic nature of the JIT compiler and the garbage collector.
 Thus, the standard for deeming an implementation stable for Java is lower.
 - The thread scheduler is very unfair.
 Thus the `syncless` implementation is very far from perfect.
 The most privileged thread finishes its job at less than 90% of the total job done.
-As a result, the CPUs are not fully utilized for a big amount of time and the average speed is negatively affected.
 - The Java mutex performs very badly under high contention, similar to the standard mutex in Rust and unlike C++.